Shareuhack | OpenClaw + Claude Code Costs 2026: API Key vs Pro $20 vs Max $200 (After Subscription Cutoff)

 • For third-party tools, API Key is the most straightforward path — extra usage is another option but less flexible

-• Anthropic is offering transition support: one-time credit (redeem by April 17) + up to 30% off extra usage bundles
+• Anthropic is offering transition support: one-time credit (expires April 17, 2 days left) + up to 30% off extra usage bundles

 • The key isn't "which is cheaper," it's "what's your usage pattern"